ABOUT

 I loved law school.
 And at first, I loved being a lawyer.
 I felt called to be a public defender.
 But a strange thing happened one day: I got hit by a bus as I was crossing a street downtown Seattle.
 Although I walked away, and broke no bones, I felt physically and emotionally undone, in pain and a bad mood that lasted for months.

 One night, I had a Big Dream.
 In this dream, a voice told me, “Your recovery will be much faster if you stop being a lawyer.”
 “That’s crazy,” I told myself when I woke up.
 “I’d never not be a lawyer.”
-I had invested a lot of time and money going down this road, and more importantly, being a lawyer was my identity.
+I had invested a lot of time and money going down this road, and being a lawyer was my identity.
 Who was I if not a lawyer?

 But the pain and bad mood continued, and so finally, I left.
 I become a ski instructor in Taos, NM, and a waitress at Taos Pizza Out Back.
 I felt completely better.

-And then one day The Bill & Melinda Gates Foundation called.
+Then one day The Bill & Melinda Gates Foundation called.
 I had dropped off a resume there before leaving town, and now they decided they needed me.
 I said yes, thinking for sure now the what-to-do-with-my-life question would be solved.

 During this time, someone asked me, “What would you do if you knew you would not fail?”
 I had my answer: I would work for this public radio program I loved which did interviews on “evolving consciousness.”
 I wrote to them, and they hired me.
-What-to-do-with-my-life problem solved?
-No. There I banged my head against the wall for six months, until I was fired.
+There I banged my head against the wall for six months, until I was fired.
 So now the question was: What do you do when you did the thing you would have done if you knew you would not fail, but then, actually, you did fail?

 I felt like this: